 Nothing significant, no. The most recent release fixed all the bugs we know about.
 That said, if you think you found a problem, have a question, or have a suggestion, please let us know by sending email to FlyQSupport@seattleavionics.com.

-AOPA FlyQ is the result of a partnership between AOPA and Seattle Avionics so it combines the power of the legendary AOPA Airports directory with the general airport information, aviation weather, and flight planning capabilities of FreeFlight.
+FlyQ Pocket was created by and owned by Seattle Avionics.
+However, when AOPA asked us to let them give FreeFlight to AOPA members, they asked us to add the power of the legendary AOPA Airports directory with the general airport information, aviation weather, and flight planning capabilities of FreeFlight.

 As of now, Voyager FreeFlight is no longer available.

-The improvements to AOPA FlyQ, relative to FreeFlight, are:
+The improvements to FlyQ Pocket, relative to FreeFlight, are:

-We're sorry but AOPA FlyQ is really just for flying within the United States; it has no data for other countries.
+We're sorry but FlyQ Pocket is really just for flying within the United States; it has no data for other countries.

 Call or email AOPA Monday through Friday 8:30 ?
 6:00 Eastern Time.